yugabe/Tidy.AdventOfCode/README.md

 ## Things to note

-The biggest issue you might run into is when you submit answers less, than a minute apart each other.
+~~The biggest issue you might run into is when you submit answers less, than a minute apart each other.
 In this case, for your consequent calls, the warning message will be cached for your answer (whether it was the right or wrong one).
-In this case you might need to manually delete the corresponding cache entries (or the cache entirely, if you like).
+In this case you might need to manually delete the corresponding cache entries (or the cache entirely, if you like).~~ [Not an issue since version 1.2.1.](RELEASE_NOTES.md)

 The public API is **fully documented** (it is of good quality too, if I may say so myself), so you can start hacking away as much as you like and find new things to do magic with.